All of us are going to die.

 This six-week study with Scripture memory, daily study, and group discussion questions is ideal for both individual and group study.

 Do you have a daughter who might like to go deeper in the story of Ruth?
-True Girl has released an all-new study on the book of Ruth for girls ages 8–12.
+True Girl, the ministry I lead for tween girls and their moms, has a study on the book of Ruth for girls ages 8–12.
 Ruth: Becoming a Girl of Loyalty.
 Together, you’ll explore topics like true friendship, finding joy in hard times, dealing with mean people, and seeing God in painful circumstances.
-You can even sign up to go through the study online with Dannah Gresh and Staci Rudolph!

 True Girl Bible Studies feature important women in the Bible so girls can learn from their example.
 We created them to help moms—and grandmoms—teach their daughters and granddaughters how to study God’s Word.